PRBonn/g2o_catkin/README.md

 - `cmake -DGIT_TAG=61ad5f87abf21b37fcb87d6343bab2512e58712d ..`

 **It downloads and builds G2O.
 It takes a lot of time, so have patience.**
-**Note that if you are using Ubuntu 16.04 or higher, the compiling will produce a lot of warnings.**

 ## Some details ##
 This package does all the work in CMake phase.
 The reason for this is that we